13 People Share The Best Things They've Managed To Teach Their Pets To Do By Accident

 #14 Who knows how long she was there?

-“My dog Blue is a hunting dog, but is also a huge couch hound and loves cuddling.
-She sleeps with me a lot but if she gets in bed before me, she takes up the entire bed.
+“My dog Blue is a hunting dog, but she is also a huge couch hound who loves cuddling.
+She sleeps with me a lot, but if she gets in bed before me, she takes up the entire bed.

-The other night I was in bed earlier than usual because I wasn’t feeling well, and all the sudden had a horrible feeling I was being watched.
+The other night, I was in bed earlier than usual because I wasn’t feeling well, and suddenly I had a horrible feeling that I was being watched.
 Creeped out, I was looking around for my phone when I heard this weird groaning noise.

 #13 He learned to do this loud, slow inhalation routine.

-He did this for at least 5 years, until the day he died.
-And it worked, because the sound of something sucking air through your door for several minutes was incredibly annoying.”
+He did this for at least five years until the day he died.
+And it worked because the sound of something sucking air through your door for several minutes was incredibly annoying.”

 #12 She freaks out whenever she sees pants.